Cycles in subexpression graphs: Basics

-For any distinct points $A,B\in S_r^1$ there are exactly two {\it arcs} (closed and open) with endpoints $A$ and $B$.
-If $A$ and $B$ are not diametrically opposite, then these arcs have different lengths and we denote by $\arc{AB}$ the shorter closed arc.
-This arc is called the {\it minor arc}.
-Its interior ${\arc{AB}}^\circ$ in $S^1_r$ is an open arc.
-The length of an arc $\Phi$ is denoted by $|\Phi|$.
+For any distinct points $A,B\in S_r^1$, there are exactly two {\it closed arcs} with endpoints $A$ and $B$.
+If $A$ and $B$ are not diametrically opposite, then these arcs have different lengths and we denote by $\arc{AB}$ the shorter of them, which is called the {\it minor arc}.
+An {\it open arc} is the interior of a closed arc.
+The length of an arc $\Omega$ is denoted by $|\Omega|$.

 In various constructions with the circle, it will be convenient to use the {\it separation relation}: four points $A,B,C,D\in S_r^1$ satisfy the quaternary relation $ABCD$ if and only if the pair $(A,C)$ separates the pair $(B,D)$.
-This relation satisfies certain properties~\cite[Chapter XXV, 203]{Russell} of which we mention the following: $ABCD\Leftrightarrow BCDA$; $ABCD\Leftrightarrow DCBA$;
+This relation satisfies certain properties~\cite[Chapter XXV, 203]{Russell} of which we mention the following:

-There is the following obvious relation between arcs, the separation relation and the lines.
+There are the following obvious relations between arcs, the separation relation and the lines.

-\begin{proposition} Let $\Phi$ be an arc, $A,C\in\Phi$, $D\in S_r^1\setminus\Phi$ and $B\in S_r^1$ be a point such that $ABCD$.
-Then $B\in\Phi$. \end{proposition}
+\begin{proposition} Let $\Omega$ be an arc, $A,C\in\Omega$, $D\in S_r^1\setminus\Omega$ and $B\in S_r^1$ be a point such that $ABCD$.
+Then $B\in\Omega$. \end{proposition}

 \begin{proposition} Let $L$ be a line through the center of $S_r^1$ and $X\in L\cap S_r^1$.
-This line separates points $A,B\in S_r^1$ if and only if $XA X^\op B$. \end{proposition}
+This line separates points $A,B\in S_r^1$ if and only if $AX^\op BX$. \end{proposition}

-A closed arc $\Phi$ and a closed interval $[a,b]\subset\R$ such that $|\Phi|=b-a$ are isomorphic by a distance-preserving diffeomorphism $f:[a,b]\ito\Phi$.
-Actually, there are two such diffeomorphisms: the one such that $f(a)=A$ and $f(b)=B$ and the other one such that $f(a)=B$ and $f(b)=A$, where $A$ and $B$ are the endpoints of $\Phi$.
+A closed arc $\Omega$ and a closed interval $[a,b]\subset\R$ such that $|\Omega|=b-a$ are isomorphic by a distance-preserving diffeomorphism $f:[a,b]\ito\Omega$.
+Actually, there are two such diffeomorphisms: the one such that $f(a)=A$ and $f(b)=B$ and the other one such that $f(a)=B$ and $f(b)=A$, where $A$ and $B$ are the endpoints of $\Omega$.
 We will also say that $f$ is a {\it smooth path} having {\it natural parametrization}.
-In that case, the inverse map $I=f^{-1}:\Phi\ito[a,b]$ is called a {\it natural chart}, while the values of $I$ are called {\it $I$-coordinates}.
+In that case, the inverse map $I=f^{-1}:\Omega\ito[a,b]$ is called a {\it natural chart}, while the values of $I$ are called {\it $I$-coordinates}.

 More generally, a path $f_1\cup f_2\cup\cdots\cup f_n:[x_1,x_{n+1}]\to S_r^1$, where $f_i:[x_i,x_{i+1}]\to S_r^1$ are smooth paths having natural parametrization, is also said to have {\it natural parametrization}.
 It is smooth outside $\{x_2,\ldots,x_n\}$.